olooko/wpfwebviewapp/README.md

-## WebView App using WebView2 and CefSharp on net4.8
+## WPF WebView App using WebView2 and CefSharp on net4.8

 ### JSON String Definition
 Javascript